-MA by Research: Following one year of full-time or two years of part-time (plus up to six months writing up time, producing a dissertation of up to 50,000 words.
+MA or MSc by Research: one year of full-time or two years of part-time research and writing, plus up to six months of continuation writing up time, producing a dissertation of up to 50,000 words.
 The research topic for this qualification is usually based on a specific object, site, or phenomenon.
 If your topic is suitable and you demonstrate an aptitude for research, the MA or MSc by Research can lead to postgraduate research at a higher level (MPhil. or PhD).
 You will normally have a qualification in a related area, evidence of sound research training, and a good project proposal developed with a supervisor in department prior to application.

-MPhil: Following two years of full-time or four years of part-time research and writing, plus six months of continuation writing up time where needed, producing a dissertation of up to 60,000 words.
-The research topic for such a thesis is usually based on an area or period of study, or the study of a specific class or group of objects, and this qualification can be upgraded to a PhD if your topic is suitable and you demonstrate an aptitude for original research.
+MPhil: two years of full-time or four years of part-time research and writing, plus six months of continuation writing up time where needed, producing a dissertation of up to 60,000 words.
+The research topic for such a dissertation is usually based on an area or period of study, or the study of a specific class or group of objects, and this qualification can be upgraded to a PhD if your topic is suitable and you demonstrate an aptitude for original research.
 You will normally have a qualification in a related area, evidence of research training, and a strong project proposal developed with a supervisor in department prior to application.

-PhD: Following three years of full-time or six years of part-time research and writing, plus another year of continuation writing up time where needed, producing a dissertation of up to 100,000 words.
+PhD: three years of full-time or six years of part-time research and writing, plus another year of continuation writing up time where needed, producing a dissertation of up to 100,000 words.
 The subject of your thesis will be a substantial piece of original research where you demonstrate your ability to undertake independent research.
 In consultation with the supervisor and department, the candidate may substitute the traditional dissertation with a collection of related publications tied together with introduction and conclusions.

-Find out more about our research, or contact us for more information on applying.
-If you are applying for a PhD, please read our guidelines on applying.
+Find out more about our research projects, or contact us for more information on applying.
+We hope you will choose to join us for a research degree in archaeology.